aminry/amin-roudaki/content/pages/posts/labdas-basics.md

 #### Perfer regular methods over storeing a lambda in a variable

-You may encounter code like this:
+You could store a lambda in variable like this:

 ```java
 private static final Function<Foo, Bar> GET_BAR_FUNCTION =